sleepyjaree/cdp/source/COMP170/2020Spring/week5.rst

      ...
    }

 Notice the comments prior to the method ``Airplane``.
-These comments are passed to the user of the class, and describe how the specific method is to be used.
+These comments are instructions passed to the user of the class, and describe how the specific method is to be used.
 The comments follow specific syntax rules that are part of `the Javadoc tool <https://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html>`_.
 The user never touches the classes fields directly.
 Instead, users pass values to a class's fields through methods.
 This particular method above, i.e., a method that bears the same name as the class itself, and assigns values to the fields of a new object, is called a **constructor** method.

 The constructor method above is fairly simplistic and it may cause us to ask what's the benefit of adding all that extra code to avoid direct access to a class's fields.
 Its usefulness becomes evident when we begin to apply logic that enforces specific rules.
 For example, airplane tail numbers for US-registed aircraft begin with the letter "N".
 If our application is meant for US-registered aircraft only, then constructor method above can enforce a rule for proper tail numbers: